-Welles Electric, LLC is a full service electrical contracting company serving customers in Falmouth and the surrounding areas, including Bourne, Cataumet, Centerville, Cotuit, Forestdale, Marstons Mills, Mashpee, Monument Beach, New Seabury, Osterville, Pocasset, Sandwich, Woods Hole and Martha’s Vineyard.
+Welles Electric, LLC is a full service electrical contracting company serving customers in Falmouth and the surrounding areas, including Bourne, Cataumet, Centerville, Cotuit, Forestdale, Marstons Mills, Mashpee, Monument Beach, New Seabury, Osterville, Pocasset, Sandwich, and Woods Hole.

 We’re proud to provide wiring services, electrical work, lighting installations and other services for new construction, renovations, tenant improvements, service upgrades, landscape lighting, retrofits and service installations.